-The order in which you enter the stops is how your route will get planned.
-If you want to find the fastest route, you must manually reorder the stops until you see the shortest estimated time.
+The order in which you enter the stops is how your route will be planned.
+If you want to find the fastest route with multiple stops, you must manually reorder the stops until you see the shortest estimated time.

 To adjust the order, drag the three lines on the right-hand side of each stop and drop it in a different place.
 Then, compare the estimated time of arrival (ETA) of different routes.
 It can be time-consuming to optimize your multi-stop route without a route planning app.